urutech/nanocc/README.md

 * No error text but error numbers and the compiler stops after the first error
 * No preprocessor

 Seems like a lot of NOs.
 So what can that nano-c language do?
 Well, obviously it is possible to write a compiler for nano-c in nano-c.
 And the limitations are bearable.
 For example is the absence of structs much less of a deal than one would think.
 Instead of ˋsymbol[symidx].nameˋ it is ˋsymbol_name[symidx]ˋ.
 So I'm using as many array variable as a struct has members.
+Not having the possibility to declare a variable and initialize it with a value at the same time is a disciplinary effort.
+Instead of ˋint x = 0;ˋ it is ˋint x; x = 0;ˋ.
+The reason for not implementing structs, multi dimensional arrays and initialization actually are related to each other.
+Initialization of global variables requires quite some code.
+This is especially true to match the initialization in curly brackets to combinations of structs in struct of arrays ...
+So I left the work to do that once and for all when the full type system is in place.
+Talking about the type system.
+That is one int describing the type of a variable.
+The lower 8 bits are reserved for the base type (int, char or void) and the remaining 24 bits are flags indicating ARRAY and/or POINTER.
+This is possible because only arrays of base type or pointer are allowed but not pointer to arrays.
+Therefore if both flags are set (ARRAY and POINTER) then it is an array of pointers.
+And when only one of the two flags are set it's an array of a base type or a pointer to a base type.